MetPX/sarracenia/doc/dd_post.7.rst

    node that makes it available to them.
 Keeping the messages small and separate from data is optimal for this usage.

+Partitioning (use of the parts_ Header)
+   In any store and forward switch network that transports entire files limits the maximum file size to the minimum available on any intervening node.
+To avoid defining a maximum file size, a segmentation standard is specified, allowing intervening nodes to hold only segments of the file, and forward them as they are received, rather than being forced to hold the entire file.

+   Partitioning also permits multiple streams to transfer portions of the file in parallel.
+   Multiple streams can provide an effective optimization over long links.

 AMQP TOPIC